-All Other Return to School: A handwritten note or email from the parents/guardians, physician/dentist, or legal personnel, specifying dates and reason for absence, must be presented to the office on the day the student returns to school.
+Notify the school of all absences: Notify the office each day of a student's absence.
+A handwritten note or email from the parents/guardians, physician/dentist, or legal personnel, specifying dates and reason for absence, must be presented to the office on the day the student returns to school.

-Protocol for Concussion, Other Severe Injury or Illness If your child is under a physician's care for treatment due to concussion, or other severe injury or illness, it is the responsibility of the parent/guardian to notify the Administrative Assistant, in writing (email is acceptable), at onset.
+Protocol for Concussion, Other Severe Injury or Illness If your child is under a physician's care for treatment due to concussion, or other severe injury or illness, it is the responsibility of the parent/guardian to notify the Principal or Administrative Assistant, in writing (email is acceptable), at onset.
 All initial documentation from the treating physician should be provided within 48 hours.